水龙吟. 似花还似飞花 An Ode to Catkins

 Appreciation:

-Catkins from weeping willows are often used as a subject in literature alluding to the helpless fate of drifting on flowing water, hinting a fate beyond one’s control, while here it associates with his official career and ambitions driven by the big social machine or program.
-The tender eyes of the budding leaves clearly suggest the poem by Jiu Changxu ( Tang Dynasty)” Spring Grief”, where a lovesick lady dreamed a reunion with her husband
+Catkins from weeping willows are often used in literature as a motif for the helpless fate of drifting on flowing water, suggesting a fate beyond one’s control.
+Here, they are associated with his official career and ambitions driven by the big social machine or program.
+The tender eyes of the budding leaves clearly suggest the poem by Jiu Changxu (Tang Dynasty) “Spring Grief”, where a lovesick lady dreams of a reunion with her husband, only to be disrupted by the oriole singing at her window.
+She cries out: “Drive the birds away.
+She breaks my dream of my love far away in West Liao.”
+The insinuation here is an interrupted, distracted moment of beauty, as in the chaos of social activities intruding on the poet’s pursuit of living true to his own desires.

-West Garden here could refer to his followers in the Old Party.
-Su Shi was then a leading figure in the party, as it was sometimes called “The West Shu Party” (West Shu refers to his native place in Sichuan Province in the west of China).
-Soon after he was sentenced to prison, his followers were ticked off the political centre roles one by one.
-Thus he sighed his spring days are over, yet most regretfully, his downfall affected the fate of all his followers.
+“West Garden” here could refer to his followers in the Old Party.
+Su Shi was then a leading figure in the party, sometimes called the “The West Shu Party” (West Shu refers to his native place in Sichuan Province in western China).
+Soon after he was sentenced to prison, his followers were removed from key political roles, one by one.
+Thus, he sighed that his spring days were over, yet most regretfully, his downfall affected the fate of all his followers.
+Here, Su Shi famously divides the fate of spring into three parts: "Two must be in dust, one in water."
+This reflects the Buddhist-influenced view of the transience of life—everything eventually dissolves back into the elements.

 Reference: